 Below is “The Egg,” a performing-arts center in downtown Albany.
 It’s part of the Empire State Plaza, which was built around 1965.
 The Plaza was created by Governor Nelson Rockefeller, who was fond of modern art.
 Forty blocks of old Albany were levelled to make the Plaza.

-If you like art museums, there’s one to the west of Albany (Arkell), one to the south (Olana), and one to the east (Clark).
+If you like art museums, there’s one to the north of Albany (The Hyde Collection), one to the west (Arkell), one to the south (Olana), and one to the east (Clark).
 If you drive to the Clark Museum on Route 2, you climb up and over the Taconic Ridge, a ridge that separates New York from Massachusetts.
 When you reach the highest point, there’s a small parking area south of the road, and a short trail north of the road.
 The trail leads to a lookout from which you can see westward.
 The Clark Museum is in Williamstown, a charming town and the home of Williams College.
 From the Clark, you can climb a hill that affords a view of the surrounding area.

 Bikers might enjoy the nearby Ashuwillticook Rail Trail, a 13-mile trail (26 miles round-trip) that offers views of the Hoosic River and the Cheshire Reservoir.
 If you ride north, the path descends 250 feet, though it will seem flat.
 You’ll see the Greylock Range to the west, the Hoosac Range to the east (“Ashuwillticook” means “pleasant river between the hills”).
 There’s a view of Mt.
 Greylock from the town of Adams (Adams is the northern terminus of the trail).
 Greylock can often be identified by the tower at its summit.
 Greylock is the highest peak in Massachusetts; it is said that, from Greylock’s summit, you can see five states.
 A paved road leads to the summit, and the Appalachian Trail also leads to the summit.